dylangamachefl/fantasy-football-chatbot/README.md

-Of course.
-A good README is essential for explaining the "why" behind your code.
-Here is a comprehensive README.md file that details the sophisticated architecture you've built.
-It's written in Markdown for direct use on platforms like GitHub.

----

 # 🏈 Fantasy Football Oracle

 The Fantasy Football Oracle is an advanced, conversational AI chatbot designed to answer questions about a fantasy football league's history by querying a SQL database.
 It features a sophisticated, multi-step architecture that ensures both accuracy and performance, making it a robust and reliable data analyst.